The International Criminal Court (ICC) prosecutor is seeking the green light to investigate the killings in the Philippines | ExBulletin

 Rights groups say authorities have briefly executed drug suspects, but police say drug dealers fought violently.

-Bensouda had said last December that there were reasonable grounds to believe that crimes against humanity were committed during the bloody suppression of Duterte’s anti-narcotics, the death toll of which has sparked international outrage.
+Bensouda had said last December that there were reasonable grounds to believe that crimes against humanity were committed during Duterte’s bloody anti-narcotics strike, the death toll of which has sparked international outrage.
+Read more

 The Philippine Ministry of Justice declined to comment on the ICC announcement in The Hague.

-Bensouda, at the conclusion of its preliminary investigation in December last year, said there was a reasonable basis to believe that crimes against humanity of murder, torture (…) and other inhumane acts were committed between 2016 and 2019 .
+Bensouda, at the end of its preliminary investigation in December last year, said there was a “reasonable basis to believe that crimes against humanity of murder, torture (…) and other inhumane acts were committed between 2016 and 2019.

-Many of those killed in Duterte’s crackdown had been on a drug surveillance list compiled by authorities or had previously been handed over to police, while a significant number of juveniles were victims, Bensoudas’s office said in a report six months ago.
+Many of those killed in the Duterte crackdown had been on a drug watch list compiled by authorities or had previously been handed over to police, while a significant number of juveniles were victims, Bensouda’s office said in a report six months ago.

 Human rights groups accuse Duterte of inciting deadly violence and say police have killed unarmed suspects and staged crime scenes on a massive scale.
 Police deny this and Duterte insists he told police he killed only for self-defense.

 Under the ICC statute, the prosecutor must seek the permission of judges to open a formal investigation into the alleged crimes.
-Court judges have up to four months to rule on such a request.
+The judges of the court have up to four months to issue a decision on such a request.

-In March 2018, Duterte canceled membership in the Philippines of the ICC founding treaty just weeks after Bensouda announced that the preliminary examination was in progress.
+In March 2018, Duterte canceled the Philippines’s membership in the ICC founding treaty just weeks after Bensouda announced that the preliminary examination was in progress.
 He said the ICC was prejudiced against him.

-Under the ICC withdrawal mechanism, the court retains jurisdiction over crimes committed during a state’s membership period, in this case between 2016 and 2019 when the Philippine withdrawal became official.
+Under the ICC withdrawal mechanism the court holds jurisdiction over crimes committed during the period of a state’s membership, in this case between 2016 and 2019 when the withdrawal of the Philippines became official.

-Reporting by Stephanie van den Berg in The Hague, Karen Lema and Neil Jerome Morales in Manila Edited by Mark Heinrich

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online